 A21's "Can You See Me?"
 (CYSM) is a global counter-trafficking public awareness campaign that serves as a tool for identification, awareness, and education for the general public and transportation industry employees.
-CYSM provides common scenarios of human trafficking the crime.
+CYSM provides common scenarios of human trafficking and features the use of transportation in the commission of the crime.

 Materials include transportation links to aviation, buses, taxis, and cars.
 A21 provides transportation organizations with visually captivating posters and 30- and 60-second videos.
 At the end of videos, viewers are directed to call the National Human Trafficking Hotline to report possible human trafficking, or to follow their organizational protocol.